“It is always the same with mountains. Once you have lived with them for any length of time, you belong to them. There is no escape.”

 This blog is about Sahyadri.
 About Men, Mountains and the bonds formed in between.

-It takes me anywhere between a week to some months to put together a post and it ‘ll be a while before all the drafts,
+It takes me anywhere from a couple of weeks to a few months to put together a blog post to the best of my abilities and hence, it’ll be a while before all the drafts, Twenty-eight 27 at the last count, go live on the blog.